adrelanos/anon-shared-build-inst-tb/README.md

 # Installs Tor Browser in Anonymity Distributions during build using tb-updater #

-Providing a chroot-post.d script to install Tor Browser during the build process of anonymity linux distributions.
+Providing a chroot-post.d script to install Tor Browser during the build process of Anonymity Linux Distributions.

 This package is produced independently of, and carries no guarantee from, The Tor Project.